 May 2018 Veterans Disability Benefits Statistics: Claims Backlog Status

 After 125 days, any unrated VA claims transfer into the backlog.
-The May 2018 veterans disability benefits statistics report shows the VA cleared over 3,000 backlogged claims since April.
+May’s report shows the VA cleared over 3,000 backlogged claims since April.
 In fact, the VA cleared more than 10,000 backlogged claims since March 2018.
 That’s great news for disabled veterans that need those benefits!

 - As of May 5, 2018: 71,531